whynom/ezgrdb/README.md

 2. We don't have a a database and its corresponding methods to make a configuration.

 Let's deal with the `Project` model first.

-##### Project model
+### Project model
 Within our top app directory add a directory called `Database`.
 Within that folder make another folder called `Models`.
-Finally, within that `Models` add a swift file called `Project`.
+Finally, within that `Models` directry add a swift file called `Project`.
 Add the following to that file.

 ``` swift
 import Foundation